ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 What does research say about L-Threonate (Magtein) vs Bisglycinate?

-Published bioavailability research forms the basis for our formulary tier assignments.
-Magnesium L-Threonate (Magtein) is rated good (S2) and classified as T2 Specialist; Magnesium Bisglycinate is rated high (S1 — best tier) and classified as T1 Preferred.
-Our formulary citations are drawn from peer-reviewed absorption studies.
+Published bioavailability research forms the basis for FormulaForge form classifications.
+Magnesium L-Threonate (Magtein) is rated good and classified as Secondary Form; Magnesium Bisglycinate is rated high and classified as Preferred Form.
+FormulaForge citations are drawn from peer-reviewed absorption studies.
 These statements are based on structure/function research and have not been evaluated by the FDA.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Magnesium?